Skip to main content

 • Chromobacterium subtsugae strain PRAA4-1 (GrandevoOG): 1 to 3 lb/A; PHI 0d, REI 4h, Bee: M, Group UN.

 • cryolite (Prokil Cryolite): 8 to 16 lb/A; PHI 7d, REI 12h, Bee:L, Group UN.
-Broccoli, Brussels sprouts and cauliflower only.
+Broccoli, Brussels sprouts, and cauliflower only.

 • esfenvalerate (Asana*XL): 5.8 to 9.6 oz/A; PHI 3d, PHI 7d collards, REI 12h, Bee: H, Group 3A.
-For broccoli, cabbage, cauliflower, Chinese cabbage, collards only.
+Broccoli, cabbage, cauliflower, Chinese cabbage, and collards only.

 • fenpropathrin (Danitol* 2.4EC): 10.66 to 16 oz/A; PHI 7d, REI 24h, Bee: H, Group 3.
 Head and stem brassicas only.

 • gamma-cyhalothrin (Declare*): 0.77 to 1.28 oz/A; PHI 1d, REI 24h, Bee: H, Group 3A.
-Head and stem Brassicas only.
+Head and stem brassicas only.

 • lambda-cyhalothrin (Warrior* II): 0.96 to 1.6 oz/A; PHI 1d, REI 24h, Bee: H, Group 3A.
-Head and stem Brassicas only.
+Head and stem brassicas only.

 • methomyl (Lannate* LV): 1.5 pt/A; PHI 1d cabbage, 3d Brussels sprouts and cauliflower, 10d collards, REI 48h, Bee: H, Group 1A.
-For variegated cutworm only.
+Variegated cutworm only.

 • methoxyfenozide (Intrepid 2F): 4 to 10 oz/A; PHI 1d, REI 4h, Bee: L, Group 18.
 Suppression only.